coding-to-music/battlecode2021/README.md

 - [Upload Your Bot and Scrimmage](#upload-your-bot-and-scrimmage)

 ## Introduction
-This is the Battlecode 2021 contest website, which will be your main hub for all Battlecode-related things for the duration of the contest.
-For a general overview of what Battlecode is, visit our landing page.
+This is my scrapbook for the Battlecode 2021 contest, I will attempt to keep it up-to-date for all Battlecode-related things for the duration of the contest.
+For a general overview of what Battlecode is, visit the [Battlecode landing page](https://2020.battlecode.org).
 This year's game is a thrilling survival adventure involving 🍲, ▀⛓, 🐮, 🤖, and more.
 You will write bots in Java.
 ## Why this document is needed
 In software it is common to write good documentation.
 This is so that other members of the team can be equally up-to-date with how things work.
 This is normal documentation for any well-run organization.